liuxjep/iam/faqs.md

 {: faq}

 In the console, go to **Manage** > **Access (IAM)**, and select **Users**.
 Then, select your name or another user's name from the list.
 You can find the IAM ID for that user along with their email address on the User details page.

+## How do I find and manage API Keys for a user or myself?
+{: #iam-api-keys}
+{: faq}

+For information about the types of API keys that are available in {{site.data.keyword.cloud_notm}}, see [Understanding API keys](/docs/iam?topic=iam-manapikey).
+Go to **Manage > Access (IAM) > API keys** to view and manage API keys that you have access to.

+* For information about how to manage {{site.data.keyword.cloud_notm}} API keys that are associated with user identities, see [Managing user API keys](/docs/iam?topic=iam-userapikey).
+* For information about how to manage API keys that are associated with a service ID, see [Managing service ID API keys](/docs/iam?topic=iam-serviceidapikeys).
+* For information about how to manage classic infrastructure API keys, see [Managing classic infrastructure API keys](/docs/iam?topic=iam-classic_keys).

 ## Why use resource groups and access groups?
 {: #resource-groups}